 Stolen and starved

 You might expect to see donkeys scrambling for freedom if you were to visit one of these abattoirs.
 Instead, there’s just a deadly silence.
-When they are very depressed, donkeys appear quiet and lifeless, with their ears and eyes down.
+When they are very depressed, donkeys appear quiet and lifeless, with their ears down.
 It’s a heartbreaking sight.